9th Col Moschin Regiment: the spearhead

 Dissolved on 1 August 1946, is reconstituted as Parachute Saboteurs Company at the infantry school in Cesano on 20 April 1953.
 The 1 June 1957 becomes Parachute Saboteurs Department assigned to the Military Parachuting Centre in Livorno, and later in Pisa.
 He became Parachute Saboteurs Battalion 25 September 1961.

-At that time, in the absence of a specific command dedicated to Special Forces operations (such as the COFSestablished in 2004, or the COMFOSEcreated in 2014), the department was under direct supervision by the Army General Staff (EMS), through the Operations Office of the III Department, directly monitoring its equipment and training.
+At that time, in the absence of a specific command dedicated to Special Forces operations (such as the COFSestablished in 2004, or the COMFOSE, created in 2014), the department was under direct supervision of the Army General Staff (SME), through the Operations Office of the III Department, directly monitoring its equipment and training.

-30 December 1985 the Special Operations Groups (GOS) at the behest of the then Defence Minister Spadolini, and a share of the 'Col Moschin' and one of the COMSUBIN Navyfor SISMI operations.
+30 December 1985 the Special Operations Groups (GOS) by order of the then Minister of Defense Spadolini, and a quota of the "Col Moschin" and one of the COMSUBIN Navyfor SISMI operations.

-In 1995 from battalion to regiment and takes the name of 9th Parachute Incursion Regiment 'Col Moschin' Parachute Assault Regiment, with the 1st Incursor Battalion.
+In 1995 from battalion to regiment and takes the name of 9th Parachute Assault Regiment “Col Moschin”, with the 1st Incursor Battalion.

 In 2014 the regiment leaves the Folgore Brigade to join the newly formed Army Special Forces Command (COMFOSE).